-Let’s take a look at the most expensive wood on the market.
+Let’s take a look at the most expensive wood and the rarest wood on the market.

 The most expensive wood in the world would set you back several thousands of dollars, and today, we’re going to have a look at the 10 most expensive wood in the world.
 We’ll tell you what’s the most expensive wood, where it comes from, how durable it is, and what you can use it for.

 In humanity’s early days, we’ve relied on nature to provide us with the precious materials needed to build our shelters and other important structures.
 I think we can all agree that wood is the most important material out there, as it’s been used by countless generations throughout the years in all four corners of the world.
 Wood has many different uses apart from home building and furniture.
 It can be used to create paper, and many people still rely on it as their main energy and heat source.

 While our ancestors had to rely on the wood that they found locally, these days we use all sorts of wood types with various hardness levels, different colors, and different textures.
 That being said, some species of wood are definitely more expensive than others, and these high prices are often justified by rarity, import costs, color, and overall reliability.

 Bocote is one of the more affordable wood types on our list, but it’s also one of the most beautiful and easy to work with.
 Natively from Central America, Mexico, and the West Indies, Bocote has numerous grain patterns that range from wild to completely straight.
 As far as color is concerned, it also ranges from golden yellow to tan or golden brown.
 Boasting a medium texture, this is a durable wood with low flexibility.